Knot Categorification from Mirror Symmetry, Part II: Lagrangians

 \subsection{Organization}

 Section 2 contains a review of \cite{A1}, including the geometry of ${\cal X}$ and how ${\MDX}$, its category of equivariant B-branes, gives rise to homological $U_{\fq}(^L{\fg})$ link invariants.
 Section 3 describes the equivariant mirror of ${\cal X}$ as the Landau-Ginsburg model with target $Y$ and superpotential $W$, starting with a simple example where ${\cal X}$ is a resolution of $A_{m-1}$ surface singularity.
 It also describes the equivariant topological mirror symmetry that relates the two theories.
 Section 4 reviews aspects of Floer theory approach to the two dimensional Landau-Ginsburg model on a strip, and the category of A-branes.
 The less known ingredient is equivariance, which comes from a collection of one forms $c^i \in H^1({ Y})$ deriving from a non-single valued potential $W = \sum_i \lambda_i W^i$, with $c^i = dW^i/2\pi i$ and ${\lambda_i}$ which are complex numbers as in \cite{SeidelSolomon}.
 In section 5, we specialize back to our theory.
 I show that $\MDy$ has the two dual descriptions in \eqref{AYA0}, generated by the left and the right thimbles which in a specific chamber lead to the algebras $A$ and $A^{\vee}$, related by Koszul duality.
 Section 6 describes equivariant homological mirror symmetry relating ${\MDX}$ and ${\MDy}$, as a consequence of homological mirror symmetry relating ${\MDx} \cong \MDa \cong \MDav \cong {\MDy}.$ Section 7 specializes to $^L{\fg} = \mathfrak{su}_2$.
-I describe the relation to Heegard-Floer theory that simplifies much of the analysis.
-I compute the structure constants of algebra $A$ and explain how to use the equivalence ${\MDa} \cong \MDy$ to compute the link homologies.
+I describe the relation to Heegaard-Floer theory that simplifies much of the analysis.
+I describe the algebra $A$ and explain how the equivalence ${\MDa} \cong \MDy$ can be used to compute the link homologies.
+I also describe (added in v.2 of preprint) specific link projections for which Floer theory complexes must agree with Khovanov's from \cite{Kh}; for generic projections the latter are exponentially larger.
 In section 8, I show how fusion in conformal field theory emerges from a perverse filtration on ${\MDy}$.
 Appendix A gives an explicit example of homological (equivariant) mirror symmetry for ${\cal X} = {\mathbb C}$.
-Appendix B describes ${\cal Y}$, the ordinary mirror of ${\cal X}$, the relation to Hori-Vafa mirrors, and provides an example of Lagrangian correspondence used in section 6.
+Appendix B describes ${\cal Y}$, the ordinary mirror of ${\cal X}$, the relation to Hori-Vafa mirrors, and gives an example of Lagrangian correspondence used in section 6.